Data health dashboard

 After successful connection to users data:

-∙ Does the view give you insight in the current dataset?
+∙ Does the view give you insight into the current dataset?

 ∙ What are the next steps you would take?

-∙ Does the suggested Expectations meet your needs?
+∙ Do the suggested Expectations meet your needs?

 TAKEAWAYS & LEARNING

 We learned a lot from the feedback users had given us.
-Overall we determined that this work did not address to most urgent needs.
-This was ultimately shelved for future use.
+Over 50% of users expressed interest in having this view but during our discussion uncovered a more pressing issue.
+Users wanted to set up basic tests that covered their needs and needed an ability to repeat this process across a large number of datasets.
+Overall we determined that this work did not address most urgent needs.
+This was ultimately shelved as future work.